 The ADHD world is curvilinear.
 A Minority President: Why the Polls Failed, And What the Majority Can Do « George Lakoff.
 By George Lakoff The American Majority Hillary Clinton won the majority of votes in this year’s presidential election.

 The loser, for the majority of voters, will now be a minority president-elect.
 Don’t let anyone forget it.
+Keep referring to Trump as the minority president, Mr. The polls failed and the nation needs to know why.
+I will argue that the nature of mind is not a mere technical issue for the cognitive and brain sciences, but that it had everything to do with the outcome of the 2016 election — and the failure of the pollsters, the media, and Democrats to predict it.
+The Mind I am a cognitive scientist.
+Worldviews and Worldview Differences Our fixed worldviews are made up of complex ideas carried our by relatively fixed neural circuitry.
 Exercise and Learning: How Physical Activity Boosts the Brain.
 Slide 2 of 4 How the Brain Learns and Creates Memories As fundamental as the neurotransmitters are, there’s another class of master molecules that, over the past 15 years, has dramatically changed our understanding of connections in the brain.